 For an additional boost, we suggest purchasing amino acid-dense food as often as possible during the runs or the races.
 These foods can help supply your body with other building blocks and amino acids vital to energizing you.

 Amino acids are the building blocks of proteins and can be found in beans, grains, and starches.
-Also, you may need more or less amino acids to recover well depending on the type of carbs you eat during a run or race.
+The amount of amino acids needed for recovery varies depending on the type of carbohydrates consumed during a run or race.

 Choose complex carbohydrates when you choose carbohydrates to fuel your body during a run or race.
 Specifically, complex carbohydrates include sugars, desserts, cakes, and brownies.
 We want to avoid simple carbohydrates: fruits, vegetables, white bread, and pasta.